bitspace-cit-cdc/triple-d/532 K-diff Pairs in an Array/532 K-diff Pairs in an Array.md

 ### Example 1:

 Input: nums = `[3, 1, 4, 1, 5]`, k = 2, s = 8
-Output: 1
+Output: 2
-Explanation: There is only one 2-diff pair in the array with sum ≤ 8: (3, 5).
+Explanation: There is only one 2-diff pair in the array with sum ≤ 8: (3, 5) and (1,3).

 ---
 ### Example 2: